 With that being said, dentures are not for everyone.
 Here in Glendale, you have other options, such as dental implants, which will not affect your speech as drastically.
 Dental implants serve as a non-removable form of dentures.
 Glendale patients have the option of getting All-on-4® treatment concept which replaces missing teeth.
 The implants are inserted into the jawbone and then function by replacing the root of your tooth.
 The technique maintains the structure of your face and uses permanent replacement teeth.
 These replacement implants will allow for your teeth to look more natural than dentures, as the acrylic used for dentures will be displayed instead of your actual gum color.
 Also, dentures can move around in your mouth since they are not solidified to one area.
 Dental implants, however, will stay in the same place as they are connected to your jawbone.
 Because of this, it will be easier to speak clearly and closer to your normal speech with dental implants than with dentures.
 The treatment is a good option for those who are seeking an alternative to dealing with the speech issues that can accompany dentures.

 Lytle, Tate & Stamper Provide Dental Implants

-	In Glendale, dental implants can be performed by trained dentist experts such at Lytle, Tate & Stamper.
+In Glendale, dental implants can be performed by the highly trained surgeons at Lytle, Tate & Stamper.
 When choosing an option for replacement teeth that won’t drastically affect your teeth, our professionals can help guide you by helping answer any questions you may have about dental implants.
-Since our practice has been in business since 1929, our highly trained staff is expertly skilled and knowledgeable in all dentistry areas.
+Since our practice has been in business since 1929, our highly trained staff is skilled and knowledgeable in all dentistry areas.
 If there is a question you have about dentures, dental implants, or replacing teeth; we can help.
 Call us today at (818) 952-9388 to set up an appointment, consultation, or to voice any concerns.
 Let us help explain how dental implants can help be the solution you need.